 That’s why we recommend taking a course in machine learning and AI to overcome these issues.
 A course in this subject would teach you the basics as well as the advanced concepts of image segmentation and the related sectors.
 You will learn about the different machine learning concepts related to image processing, image segmentation, and computer vision.

-A machine learning and AI course will make it easier for you to learn all the relevant concepts because you’ll get a structured curriculum to study from.
+AI & ML Courses will make it easier for you to learn all the relevant concepts because you’ll get a structured curriculum to study from.
 At upGrad, we offer multiple courses in machine learning.

 Following are the primary courses we offer in machine learning and AI: